yguitton/training-material/topics/microbiome/tutorials/metaplasmidome_query/tutorial.md

 # Filtering

-We will now filter the alignment to keep only the ones with a plasmid coverage (column 13) of at least 0.8, i.e. a read mapping to a plasmid cover at least 80% of the plasmid.
+We will now filter the alignment to keep only the ones with a plasmid coverage (column 13) of at least 0.8, i.e. a read mapping to a plasmid covering at least 80% of the plasmid.

 > <hands-on-title>Filter alignments based on plasmid coverage</hands-on-title>
 >